SethSenpai/Tanuki/README.md

 #### I'm sold, where do I go from here?
-Visit build tips to get an idea of how to construct a Tanuki.
+Visit the `Assembly and Parts` folder to get an idea of how to construct a Tanuki.
 Otherwise start by making a case by going to the `Case` folder.
 From there you can decide to handwire your Tanuki or have a pcb made.
 After that comes assembly and firmware!

 #### More pictures please?
 ![glam2](https://github.com/SethSenpai/Tanuki/blob/master/Img/glamour2.jpg?raw=true)